top of page

 2026 Adult Baseball Leagues that NCSO has contracts with:

 1. 45+ Sea Otter Baseball League.
 Very easy-going league where everyone knows one another and a very relaxed league where almost every player uses this league to get ready for the other leagues in the summer/fall.
-Games played on Saturday's at MPC (Monterey Peninsula College) and starts in June to August.
+Games played on Saturday's at Sollecito Park and MPC (Monterey Peninsula College) and starts in June to August.

 2. Japanese-American Baseball League.
-This being the inaugural season for this league will start in July through August playing 2 - 7 inning games at MPC.
+This being the 4th season for this league will start in August playing Doubleheaders with 7 inning games at MPC (Monterey Peninsula College)

 3. Sea Otter Baseball Classic Tournament.
 This tournament has been here for close to 10 years and brings teams from all over California, Arizona, Texas and one year had a team coming from Australia.
 The Sea Otter Baseball Classic is in conjunction with the Roy Hobb's League as the winner of this tournament gets a free entry in their World Series that is held in Ft Myers, Florida.
 This tournament is held during the 4th of July Week.